tidemmo/clist/README.md

 The missing C lists library.

-Faster than `std::vector` in most cases.
+Faster than GNU's `std::vector` in most cases.

 ## Building